Offers in: Industrial Electronics Engineering

 Description and objectives:

 Transparent materials are currently used in a multitude of applications in which their optical properties are particularly relevant: lenses, devices for optical communications, smart glasses or optical sensors, among others.
-In this context, the characterization of optical properties is a key point in the development of devices.
+In this context, the characterization of the optical properties is a point core topic in the development of the devices.

-The objective of this project will be to design and implement an optical microscopy system, based on different optical and mechanical elements, for the analysis of certain properties of transparent materials.
-After the validation of the equipment, we will proceed to study the optical behavior of this type of substrates after different laser engraving processes.
+The goal of this project will be to design and implement an optical microscopy system, starting from different optical and mechanical elements, for the analysis of certain properties of transparent materials.
+After the validation of the equipment, we will proceed to study the optical behavior of this substrate subject after different laser engraving processes.
 In parallel, it will be necessary to implement an intelligent processing system for the data obtained by the measurement devices.

 Academic supervisor: